restsharp/RestSharp/docs/docs/usage/example.md

 When that is done, we can implement the interface and add all the necessary code blocks to get a working API client.

 The client class needs the following:
-- A constructor, which accepts API credentials to pass to the authenticator
+- A constructor for passing API credentials
 - A wrapped `RestClient` instance with the Twitter API base URI pre-configured
 - An authenticator to support authorizing the client using Twitter OAuth2 authentication
-- The actual function to get the user
+- The actual function to get the user (to implement the `ITwitterClient` interface)

 Creating an authenticator is described [below](#authenticator).